2023 Most Popular Computer Engineering Master's Degree Schools in the Middle Atlantic Region

 About 26% of the students majoring in CE at the school are women while 74% are male.

-Stony Brook University came in at #7 in this year’s edition of the Most Popular Computer Engineering Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+Stony Brook University did quite well in this year’s ranking of the most popular places for computer engineering students to get a master’s degree.
+It came in at #7 on the list.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a very large student population.

 Women make up 3% of the CE majors at the school.